-The change list will display an alert icon next to any change where an error is detected.
+In addition to the alert icon in the header, diagnostic alerts will also appear in the change list next to any change where an error is detected.

 |This page is not tagged with the Optimize snippet.
 To run experiments on this page, you must install the Optimize snippet with the ID: GTM-123X||No Optimize snippet found.
 Check that the Optimize snippet has been added to the page.|

 |This page is not tagged with Google Analytics snippet.
 To run experiments on this page, you must install the Analytics snippet for the tracking ID: GA-10000-1||No Analytics snippet found.
 Check your Google Analytics tracking code setup.|

 |No matching elements found.
 Please update your selection.||The selector in the change doesn’t match any elements.
 This is likely caused by a change in HTML structure after the edit was created in the editor.|